Direct pulse-level compilation of arbitrary quantum logic gates on superconducting qutrits: Discussion

 One future direction is to apply this method to more robust optimal control gates.
-When we monitor the fidelity of one gate over a few hours, the fidelity drops by $8\,\%$ at one time and the standard deviation is $0.2\,\%$.
+When we monitor the fidelity of one gate over a few hours, the fidelity drops by $8\,\%$ at one time and the standard deviation is $0.2\,\%$ as presented in Fig. \ref{fig:time_dep}.
 To generate robust pulses for a target unitary over time that is more stable, it would be useful to build a model that captures the time-dependence of the system, such as $T_1$, $T_2$, and qubit frequency fluctuation that is typically in the order of a few $\mathrm{kHz}$ \cite{peng_deterministic_2023}.
-Another fruitful direction would be to explore systematic way to achieve fast control of an arbitrary gate.
+Another direction would be to explore systematic way to achieve fast control of an arbitrary gate.
 To achieve the shortest gate time, there are a few challenges to overcome.
 When a gate becomes shorter, it tends to have higher amplitudes, which can unintentionally drive higher energy excitation.
-In addition, there could be precision-loss of the pulses when the pulses are down-sampled to match the time resolution of an arbitrary waveform generators, as we saw with some of the shortest gates we implemented in this work.
+In addition, the pulse length is often limited by the clock cycle of the arbitrary waveform generator, typically 4 ns, limiting our ability to fully explore the dynamic range of the pulse length.
+Lastly, we plan to expand this calibration method to multi qubit and qutrit entangling gates to achieve high performance entangling operations.